 2. Expore the Tide Pools at Shark Reef Sanctuary

-Be sure to pack hiking boots, not sandals, for this portion of your trip to Lopez Island and before adding this to your list of things to do, check the tide tables so you’ll know when you can safely explore the tide tables.
+Be sure to pack hiking boots, not sandals, for this portion of your trip to Lopez Island, and before adding this to your list of things to do, check the Island’s tide tables so you’ll know when you can safely explore the tide pools.

 This beach provided some of the most dramatic photography and wildlife.
-Both times we visited we sighted seals in the water and on the exposed rocks just offshore.
+Both times we visited we spotted seals in the water and on the exposed rocks just offshore.

 Shark reef trail didn’t provide any benches or firepits the last time I visited, but I’d absolutely visit again.
 Take a towel or mat to sit on if you plan to stay for a bit, as the rocky ledges are somewhat uneven.